Vaishnav-Kanhirathingal/PassMark/README.md

 [saving Vault GIF]

-In case there was an error and you want to update or delete a vault, long press the appropriate vault's button. this would reopen the vault dialog with new options.
+In case there was an error, and you want to update or delete a vault, long press the appropriate vault's button. this would reopen the vault dialog with new options.

 [update vault GIF]